Antioquia Department: Native people of Antioquia

-The historic Quimbaya, Carib and Muisca tribes were the most prominent groups encountered by the conquistadors upon their arrival in Antioquia.
-The Quimbaya had a lot to do with the development of the department.
+The Quimbaya, Kalina, and Muisca were the most prominent groups the conquistadores encountered upon their arrival in Antioquia.

 The Spaniards had a turbulent history of encounters with the Carib.
-Although the tribe was numerous and known for its warring culture, the various peoples of this family became dominated or exterminated by the Spaniards in the process of conquest and colonization.
-As did all Native Americans, they suffered extremely high mortality due to newly introduced infectious Eurasian diseases, to which they had no immunity.
+Although the tribe was numerous and known for its warring culture, the Spaniards dominated or exterminated them in the process of conquest and colonization.
+Like all indigenous peoples of the Americas, many died in virgin soil epidemics of diseases endemic to Eurasia.